 Compact digital cameras occupy an interesting market niche these days.
 While they have been giving ground to the world of smartphones, these pocketable digital cameras are far from dead.
 They’ve just become more refined, and more specialized in the capabilities that they’ve always been best at.

 If you want a much better picture than you can get from smartphone selfies, but really don’t have the time, interest, space or money for one of the complex DSLRs available today, a compact point and shoot camera is just the thing for your next outing.
-Today’s compacts are chocked full of interesting tech and high-quality image specs, so let’s look at a few of the very best point and shoot cameras you can buy.
+Today’s compacts are chocked full of interesting tech and high-quality image specs, so let’s look at a few of the very top point and shoot cameras you can buy.

 Nikon Coolpix L840 – $194